Strong laws of large number for intermediately trimmed Birkhoff sums of observables with infinite mean: Introduction and statement of main results

 \subsection{Basic setting}

 In the following we will define our two main properties.
-The first, Property $\mathfrak{C}$, considers dynamical systems with a spectral gap property.
-Afterwards we define our main property, Property $\mathfrak{D}$, the property under which we prove intermediately trimmed strong laws.
+The first, Property $\mathfrak{C}$, restricts to dynamical systems with a spectral gap property and is part of our next property, Property $\mathfrak{D}$.
+Property $\mathfrak{D}$ is a property on the dynamical system and additionally on the admissible observables allowing us to state and prove intermediately trimmed strong laws.

 \begin{Def}[Property $\mathfrak{C}$] Let $\left(\Omega, \mathcal{A}, T, \mu\right)$ be a dynamical system with $ T$ a non-singular transformation and $\widehat{ T}:\mathcal{L}^1\to \mathcal{L}^1$ be the transfer operator of $ T$, i.e.\ the uniquely defined operator such that for all $f\in\mathcal{L}^1$ and $g\in\mathcal{L}^{\infty}$ we have